 It can also work in reverse, pulling it upwards.
 This is made possible by a locking mechanism that firmly puts the screw or bolt in place.
 Since this heavy rotating mass is fully-automatic, it removes stress from your wrist.

-Torque is measured in foot-pounds.
+Torque in impact wrenches is measured in foot-pounds.
 Torque is the core aspect of every impact gun, a force it uses to push in or out a bolt or screw.

-An impact wrench also works without a cord.
-Black and Decker introduced the cordless drill in 1961, changing the future of power tools forever.
-It opened the possibility of battery power in power tools.
+There are numerous cordless impact wrenches on the market.
+Black and Decker first introduced the cordless drill in 1961, which changed the future of power tools forever.
+It opened the door to the possibility of the battery-powered impact wrench that we know today.

-The drill was powered by nickel cadmium, a battery that still sees some action in other power tools today.
-Lithium Ion is the most common type of battery now and proves to be the most effective and energy-efficient of all.
+The drill that B&D produced was powered by nickel cadmium, a battery that still sees some action in other power tools today, and actually does still have some advantages in certain situations.
+Lithium Ion is now the most common type of battery and has proven to be the most effective and energy-efficient of all, to-date.

 Cordless impact wrenches have a universal battery hub.
 This enables the swapping out of batteries with each other as long as they are compatible and sport the same configuration.
 A cordless power tool will not work on a battery it does not support.

-Cordless wrenches still work under the same principle of torque and rotation.
+Cordless impact wrenches still work under the same exact principles of torque and rotation that the air or pneumatic impact wrenches do.
 This is not different from corded ones, but can be more convenient to use on the road or in places where there are plenty of wires.